sf-wdi-24/modules/week-04-associated-data-and-users/day-01/module-01/readme.md

 **Writing User/Tweets Routes**

 The following challenges are psuedo code.
-Write a method for example.
+Write a method for each example.

 Here's an example where **Monsters have many Broods**: